breatheco-de/content/src/content/lesson/python-syntax.md

 > Important: Lists start at position 0.

-Lists are broadly used in every programming language, especially in Python, because Machine Learning uses enormous lists of information.
+Lists are broadly used in every programming language, especially Python, because Machine Learning uses enormous lists of information.

 > Note: we will discuss lists in more detail soon.